SignPath/website/code-signing/introduction/index.md

 Installing and updating software is arguably the most vulnerable activity from a security perspective.
 While anti-malware software can mitigate some well-known risks, it can never provide full protection.
 Since even a single successful attack is enough to take over a user account, a computer or even a network, it is imperative that only software from trusted sources is installed on user devices and servers.

-Code signing is used to indicate and verify the publisher of software programs and make sure the software has not been modified after publishing.
+Code Signing is used to indicate and verify the publisher of software programs and make sure the software has not been modified after publishing.

-Code signing can provide the following security assertions:
+Code Signing can provide the following security assertions:

 * **Authentication:** who signed the code
 * **Integrity:** the code cannot be changed undetected